McCaw History, Family Crest & Coats of Arms

 "Adam of Caithness (d.
 1222), Scottish bishop, was probably a native of the south of Scotland.
 The tradition is that he was a foundling exposed at the church door.
 He first appears in 1207, when we find that he, already prior of the Cistercians at Melrose, became abbot. "

-Important Dates for the McCaw family
+Early History of the McCaw family

 This web page shows only a small excerpt of our McCaw research.
 Another 246 words (18 lines of text) covering the years 1189, 1329, 1460, 1460, 1728, 1792 and 1891 are included under the topic Early McCaw History in all our PDF Extended History products and printed products wherever possible.